Generative Modeling of Weights: Generalization or Memorization?

-We find that memorization in weight generation cannot be effectively reduced by existing mitigation strategies.
-Firstly, common techniques~\cite{somepalli2023understanding, yoon2023diffusion, gu2025on} in image diffusion—adjusting model size, training length, and regularization—do not substantially improve the novelty of the generated weight.
-Another strategy uses weight permutations as data augmentation to encode priors about weight structure.
-Yet, our results show that this alone is insufficient for generative models to effectively learn the symmetries in weight space, and may make the training distribution harder to model.

-In summary, our findings consistently reveal \textit{clear patterns of memorization in almost all generated checkpoints} from current methods, both in weight space and model behavior.
-We find that the generated weights largely replicate or interpolate the training weight data across all methods.
-This stands in stark contrast to image generation models, which are primarily recognized for their versatility and strong generalization~\cite{ramesh2022hierarchical, lee2023holistic, okawa2024compositional, somepalli2024measuring} capabilities: they can often generalize visual patterns, structures, and concepts to generate diverse outputs, rather than merely reproducing training images.
+We find that limited data, overparameterized models, and the underuse of structural priors in weight data likely contribute to this memorization.
+First, we show that scaling up the training dataset can effectively reduce memorization without degrading the quality of the generated weights.
+Second, we demonstrate that the existing, highly overparameterized weight generation models can memorize random weights, without learning meaningful patterns.
+Third, we find that the currently used data augmentations are insufficient for generative models to learn the structural priors of weight data.

-As generative modeling continues to expand into new domains and modalities~\cite{ravuri2021skilful, zrimec2022controlling, chi2023diffusion, watson2023novo, zeni2025generative}, our findings highlight the importance of evaluating memorization in generated outputs, beyond standard quality metrics.
-More broadly, we hope this work can encourage researchers to consider the specific characteristics of each data modality in designing generative modeling methods.
+In summary, our results consistently reveal \textit{clear patterns of memorization in almost all generated checkpoints} from current methods, both in weight space and model behavior.
+As generative modeling continues to expand into new domains and modalities~\citep{ravuri2021skilful, zrimec2022controlling, chi2023diffusion, watson2023novo, zeni2025generative}, our findings highlight the importance of evaluating memorization in generated outputs, beyond standard quality metrics.
+More broadly, we hope this work can encourage researchers to carefully consider both the general properties of generative models and the specific characteristics of each data modality when developing future methods.